 2011 Steve Opheim Insurance Agency Fort Dodge, Iowa

 In 2001 a branch office was opened in Eagle Grove, operating out of a mobile bank until December of 2002, when the new branch office opened.
-323 S Commercial Ave, Eagle Grove, Iowa, is home to both the bank and Town & Country Insurance Agency.
+323 S Commercial Ave, Eagle Grove, Iowa, is home to the both the bank and Town & Country Insurance Agency.

 In May of 2007, First State Bank opened a branch office in Fort Dodge, moving into existing office space at that time.
 A new facility was built at 3031 5th Ave S. Fort Dodge, Ia., August of 2009 that is shared with Town & Country Insurance Agency.